TheTaylorLee/docker-transcodeautomation/README.md

 # Docker-TranscodeAutomation
 An automated media transcoding solution.
-By using this container you assume all risks.
+This solution is to be almost completely automated, retain statistics, and leave zero chance of a media file being transcoded twice.
+By using this container, you assume all risks.
 Be careful and begin by testing with a copy of only a few files for transcoding.

 <div>
   <p align="Left">